- Quickstarts

 - Phoenix

-Deploy a Phoenix App with Mix Releases
+Deploy a Phoenix App on Render

 flag to mix